Step Up 2: The Streets: Plot

-But the 410 doesn't like the fact that they had a new crew to compete with so they warn Andie's new crew to stay out of the Streets or there will be consequences.
-When Tuck finds Chase, he assaults him because of his prank.
+Not wanting a new crew to compete with, the 410 warn Andie's new crew to stay out of the Streets or there will be consequences.
+Tuck finds Chase and assaults him because of the prank.
 Chase comes into school the next day badly bruised and hurt.
-On top of that the dance studio has been trashed by the 410 late at night.
-Director Collins forbids the school from being involved in these types of competitions and expels Andie from MSA because of her involvement with the Streets competition; Andie proclaims herself the sole participant to protect her teammates.
+On top of that the 410 also had trashed the dance studio.

+Director Collins forbids the school from being involved in these types of competitions and expels Andie from MSA because of her involvement with the Streets competition; she proclaims herself the sole participant to protect her teammates.
 Chase attempts to defend her, but Director Collins is too busy with an upcoming MSA fundraiser to let her back in.

-When Andie's guardian hears the news of Andie's expulsion, she becomes fed up with Andie's behavior and decides to send her to live with her aunt in Texas.
-Later that night, Andie receives a text message that the Streets is on that night, the same night as the MSA fundraiser.
+On the night of the fundraiser, Andie receives a text message that the Streets is on that night.
 Along with Andie, her whole crew gets the text message.
-They decide to ditch the MSA fundraiser, and instead compete at the Streets.
-Andie's guardian hears about what Andie did to protect her crew and is proud of her; she reconsiders sending Andie to Texas and allows her to compete at the Streets with her crew.
+They decide to ditch the MSA fundraiser to compete at the Streets.

 When Director Collins goes in search of his students, he ends up at the Streets as well.
 He sees them compete and realizes that the street dancing he has been opposing is in fact a legitimate form of artistic expression.
 He accepts Andie back into MSA.
-With Andie's crew as a group of friends supporting her and her education now being secured, the film finds its optimistic ending.
+Andie's crew is now her supportive group of friends and her education is now secured.